 Commonly administered achievement batteries include the Woodcock-Johnson IV-Tests of Achievement (WJ-IV-ACH) or the Wechsler Individual Achievement Test-3rd Edition (WIAT-III).

-Other tests that may be administered include the Comprehensive Test of Phonological Processing-2nd Edition (CTOPP2), Test of Variables of Attention (TOVA), the Gray Oral Reading Test-5th Edition, the Woodcock-Johnson IV-Tests of Oral Language, the Developmental Neuropsychological Assessment-2nd Edition (NEPSY-II), Jordan Left-Right Reversal Test-3rd Edition, the Rapid Automatized Naming and Rapid Alternating Stimulus Tests, Test of Written Language-4th Edition, Bender Visual-Motor Gestalt Test, 2nd Edition, Beery-Buktenica Developmental Test of Visual-Motor Integration-6th Edition, and Test of Word Reading Efficiency-2nd Edition.
+Other tests that may be administered include the Comprehensive Test of Phonological Processing-2nd Edition (CTOPP2), Test of Variables of Attention (TOVA), the Gray Oral Reading Test-5th Edition, the Woodcock-Johnson IV-Tests of Oral Language, the Developmental Neuropsychological Assessment-2nd Edition (NEPSY-II), Test of Orthographic Competence, Jordan Left-Right Reversal Test-3rd Edition, the Rapid Automatized Naming and Rapid Alternating Stimulus Tests, Test of Written Language-4th Edition, Bender Visual-Motor Gestalt Test, 2nd Edition, Beery-Buktenica Developmental Test of Visual-Motor Integration-6th Edition, and Test of Word Reading Efficiency-2nd Edition.
 In addition, the evaluation of executive functioning and screening of personality variables are components of a full psychoeducational assessment.